What is Bubblin Superbooks?

 to see more options.

-Trivially speaking, the content could be anything from plain text to GPU powered shaders.
+The content on a book could be anything from plain text to GPU powered shaders or experiments with AR/VR.

 Given that a Superbook can render plain text trivially, all novels, textbooks, magazines and comic books that exist

 Here are some of the

 Sure.
-To begin with, Superbooks work everywhere: on every device, mobile, tablet, desktop and television on the planet.
+To start, Superbooks work everywhere: on every device, mobile, tablet, desktop and television on the planet.
 This makes it easy to for you (the writer) to reach your readers anywhere.

 Since we don't use a file system for distribution and rely on web instead, our books are way more accessible and shareable than on any other platform or option on market.

 Add a little canvas experiment in your physics book to explain pendulum motion.

 Code up a comics book with animated CSS3 characters instead of using heavy GIFs.

 Publish a photobook capturing all your memories at one place.

 and so on…